 Spoken or written words are vehicles for communication.
 Communication is the art of passing across news, information, feeling or whatever, to somebody else.
 Therefore whatever we want to pass across to a person (hatred, love, joy, condemnation, honour, etc.) determines the effect it will have on the person.
-Also the effects of our words are determined by our state of mind towards the person at a given point in time.
-Matt 12:34, “…for out of the abundance of the heart the mouth speaks, and soft words will always turn away anger.
+Also, the effects of our words are determined by our state of mind towards the person at a given point in time.
+For out of the abundance of the heart the mouth speaks, and soft words will always turn away anger.
 So if you are bitter towards a person, your words will be bitter words and it will have a negative effect on the person.
 But if you tender in your words, you will turn away anger.

-People are products of the words they heard or read.
-They cannot go beyond the words spoken into their lives.
-A child who heard encouraging, loving and positive words will grow up being self confident and successful in life.
+They cannot go beyond the words spoken in their lives.
+A child who heard encouraging, loving, and positive words will grow up being self-confident and successful in life.
 But a child who heard only negative words of condemnation will grow up being emotionally destabilized.
 The person’s life can only be changed if he chooses to re-feed himself with positive and encouraging words.
 And the scripture says that we should take heed to what we hear.

-Words can either lead a person on the right or negative path.
-Many have gone astray, are on the streets or even in the prison because some person(s) were not careful in their choice of words towards them, whereas, there are some persons who will attribute their success in life to the positive words spoken to them earlier in life by some person(s).
+Many have gone astray, are on the streets, or even in prison because some person(s) were not careful in their choice of words towards them, whereas, there are some persons who will attribute their success in life to the positive words spoken to them earlier in life by some person(s).
 So, like sheep, we should follow voices that will lead us aright and not strange voices.

 Robert T. Kiyosaki (Co-author of the Rich Dad Poor Dad series) will forever attribute his great achievements to the words of his Rich Dad.
 Though the bulk of the words were spoken when he was much younger, they stayed with him and have contributed to his early retirement in life, with enough investments to keep him going.